sudeeptarlekar/sudeeptarlekar.github.io/_posts/2023-03-04-define-method-and-define-singleton-method.md

 Let's see how these two methods work differently

 ## define_method
-With ***define_method*** you can add the method dynamically in a class instance.
+Using ***define_method***, you can dynamically add a method to a class instance.
 The ***define_method*** method takes two arguments: the name of the new method to be defined as a symbol or a string, and a block that contains the code to be executed when the new method is called.
-Let's see an example to understand this
+To better understand this, let's take a look at an example."

 ```ruby
 class Dummy